HTJense/pyWMAP/README.md

 # Usage

 To use the likelihood, two sample .yaml file are included.
 The file `eval_wmap.yaml` will evaluate WMAP at the best-fitting cosmology as reported in table 2 of [Hinshaw et al. 2012](https://arxiv.org/abs/1212.5226).
-It should give a chi-square value of 5923.52.
+It should give a chi-square value of 5625.25.
+(Should this number not match, you can run the file `test_wmap.py`, which will make a similar evaluation and compare the values with pre-computed values from the original Fortran likelihood and might give a bit more insight as to where it went wrong.)

 The file `mcmc_wmap.yaml` will run a simple MCMC chain with the likelihood.
 It included a prior on _tau_, since there is no low-l polarization component to constrain the tau/As degeneracy.